Splunk® Cloud Services

 Primitive types A set of common data types, such as string, integer, long, and Boolean.

 All of the primitive types are built-in to SPL2.
-For the complete list of built-in data types, see Built-in data types.
+For the complete list, see Built-in data types.

 Array types A derived data type that defines a sequence of homogeneous values.